ABS510/logistic-curve-fitting/README.md

 # logistic-curve-fitting
-This program tries to fit the best logistic growth curve to the given input data
+This program tries to fit some given data with the best logistic growth curve.